 Using This Site

-This site makes it easy for people to analyze crime, arrest, and police death/assault data without having to analyze raw data themselves.
+This site makes it easy for people to analyze crime-related data.
 Select a page to look at the type of data you're interested in.
-The data come from the raw data compiled by the FBI as part of the Uniform Crime Reporting (UCR) Program data sets.

 I am a PhD candidate in Criminology at the University of Pennsylvania.
 I hold a master's degree in criminology from the University of Pennsylvania and a bachelor's degree in criminal justice from California State University, Sacramento.
 My research focuses on Crime Prevention Through Environmental Design (CPTED), specifically on the effect of door locks and outdoor lighting on crime.
 My other interests include making crime data more accessible to the public and the role of private action in crime prevention.